Why This Methodology Exists

 |

-Platform applicable broadly.
+Measurement platform; flags gaps and prompts but provides no content-engineering methodology. | Platform applicable broadly.
 Enterprise-focused but not vertical-locked. | Platform/tool—not an organizational operating model.
 10-step guide is execution, not governance. | 10-step guide is platform usage workflow, not organizational rollout methodology. | Industry-leading: Visibility Score, SOV, Citation Authority, Sentiment, Prominence, Crawl Health.
-ML scoring. | Citation alerts, gap analysis.
+ML scoring. | Sentiment tracking, negative narrative detection.
+Platform identifies issues; complements Bluefish AI for crisis monitoring. | Citation alerts, gap analysis.
 Platform identifies issues, not organizational failure modes. | 130M+ real conversations.
 240M ChatGPT citations.
 2.6B AI citations.
 Massive data scale. |

 |